thecoshman/ghrape/README.md

 See the GitHub API docs for more information about the [registration](https://docs.github.com/en/rest/actions/self-hosted-runners?apiVersion=2022-11-28#create-a-registration-token-for-a-repository) and [removal](https://docs.github.com/en/rest/actions/self-hosted-runners?apiVersion=2022-11-28#create-a-remove-token-for-a-repository) API calls that are made.

-Note that below examples have a volume mount for `docker.sock`, this allows the runners to perform docker based operations.
+Note that examples below have a volume mount for `docker.sock`, this allows the runners to perform docker based operations.
 If you do not want this, I believe you can simply not use the volume mount, and whilst docker is installed, it can't be used.
 You might find you permission denied errors, which can be solved by running (on your host machine) `sudo chmod 666 /var/run/docker.sock`, as described [here](https://devopscube.com/run-docker-in-docker/).
 Further, as described on that page, you likely also need to update `/etc/rc.local` so it is applied at system start up.

-### Directly running a container
+### Directly running a container (mediocre solution)

 You can directly run a single container from the image using the following example command: